nerdroychan/kvbench/README.md

 ## Development

-The missing pieces that are currently under active development:
+This project is being actively developed.
+The following tasks are currently being worked on:

 - Read-modify-write (RMW) support.
 - More built-in stores and benchmark parameters.